 Publication date: 2027

 The Architecture of Participation challenges one of the most persistent assumptions in professional life: that learning is the acquisition of knowledge.
-Organisations invest heavily in training, frameworks, and content delivery, yet culture often remains unchanged.
-Behaviour shifts temporarily, then returns to familiar patterns.
+Organisations invest heavily in training/ content delivery and frameworks etc., yet culture often remains unchanged.
 The problem is not effort.
 It is the theory of learning that underpins it.

-This book argues that learning is not acquisition.
+Drawing on research and applied practice, I argue that learning is not acquisition.
 It is identity formation.
-Professionals do not transform because they receive new information; they transform because the structures of participation around them shape who they are becoming.
+You can provide professionals with new information, but it often has limited or even negative impact.
+They can fail to understand its meaning, and how to apply it in practice.
+Professionals do not simply transform because they receive new information; they transform because the structures of participation around them shape who they are becoming.
+It is how the information/ content is used that is key.
 Identity is formed in practice — through responsibility, legitimacy, dialogue, and shared meaning.

-If this is true, then professional development is not primarily a content challenge but a design challenge.
-Organisational change depends on the intentional shaping of participation: how people are inducted, how they collaborate, how authority is distributed, and how learning is embedded in live work.
-Culture shifts when identity shifts.
+And so, professional development shifts from a content challenge to a design challenge.
+Organisational change depends on the intentional shaping of participation: how people are inducted; how they collaborate; how authority is distributed, and how learning is embedded in live work.

 This is a reframing of professional learning — from transmission to transformation, from programmes to participation, from knowledge delivery to the architecture of becoming at work.